anshikagupta170903/Flicker/README.md

 🎯A platform specifically made for singers for their concerts and tickets and other events acknowledgment Using WordPress

 🚀Plugin Used:
-Elementor
+Elementor ,
-Elementor Pro
+Elementor Pro,
-Elementor Pack Lite-Addons for Elementor
+Elementor Pack Lite-Addons for Elementor,
-Elementor Header & Footer Builder
+Elementor Header & Footer Builder,
-PRO Elements
+PRO Elements,
-Unlimited Elementor Inner SEctions By BoomDevs
+Unlimited Elementor Inner SEctions By BoomDevs,
 Simply Static

 ↗️URL: https://anshikagupta170903.github.io/Flicker/